By Glenn Gabe

 Based on how the sub-signals work now, signs point to low impact.
 Google has also explained content is still king & pages that provide the highest-quality & most relevant content will still rank well (even with low Page Experience scores.)

-In closing, the new Page Experience Signal will roll out some time in 2021.
+In closing, the new Page Experience Signal will roll out in May of 2021.
 The power of it is unknown, but it will need to have teeth to be taken seriously.
-To learn more, read my post on SEMrush about the signal.
+To learn more, read my post on Semrush about the signal.